-Alternatively, if you need an entire book written from scratch,
+Alternatively, if you need an entire book or screenplay written from scratch,

 I'm a quick, efficient, and superb ghostwriter.

-and/or editing the content, gathering evocative photos, making the cover and interiors appealing via superb book designers, and using a variety to tricks I've picked up to help increase your odds of success regardless of whether you're publishing an ebook (e.g., via Amazon.com's KDP Select program for Kindle), a print-on-demand book (e.g., via CreateSpace.com), an audio book, and/or a print run via one of the world's finest digital full-color presses that provides exceptional quality at affordable prices.
+and/or editing the content, gathering evocative photos, making the cover and interiors appealing via superb book designers, and using a variety to tricks I've picked up to help increase your odds of success regardless of whether you're publishing an ebook (e.g., via Amazon's KDP Select program for Kindle, Barnes & Noble's Nook, and/or Apple's iBooks), a print-on-demand book (e.g., via Amazon's CreateSpace), an audio book, and/or a print run via one of the world's finest digital full-color presses I work with that provides exceptional quality at affordable prices.

 click below to explore: